USI-INF-Software/OAS-2-Tree/README.md

 * Navigation.

 Click on a method to navigate from the visualization back to its source description in OpenAPI textual editor.

+## Web version:
+OAS2Tree is also avaliable in a web app version: http://api-ace.inf.usi.ch/openapi-to-tree/

 **Enjoy!**